Michael Venus: 2006–2009: College years and first ITF tournaments

-2009

-In July Venus clinched the title of USA F17 Futures beating Vasek Pospisil in the final.
+In July 2009, Venus clinched the title of USA F17 Futures beating Vasek Pospisil in the final.
 He reached the doubles final of the USA F19 Futures in August teaming with Colt Gaston losing in two straight sets.
-At the end of the month, Venus earned a wild card to the qualifying draw of the US Open in which he advanced to the second round overcoming Uruguay's Marcel Felder in two sets but failing to qualify by losing to Giovanni Lapentti of Ecuador.
-In October The Venus-Harrison pair won the USA F24 Futures against fellow Kudla-Sarmiento and in November playing with Gaston they lost in the championship match in the USA F27 Futures against the Armenian-Russian duo Martirosyan-Sitak.
+At the end of the month, Venus earned a wildcard to the qualifying draw of the 2009 US Open in which he advanced to the second round overcoming Uruguay's Marcel Felder in two sets but failing to qualify by losing to Giovanni Lapentti of Ecuador.

+In October, the Venus-Harrison pair won the USA F24 Futures against fellow Kudla-Sarmiento and in November playing with Gaston they lost in the championship match in the USA F27 Futures against the Armenian-Russian duo Martirosyan-Sitak.
 He reached his career year-end high of 587.

 2010: Top 350 in singles

 Venus won another futures the USA F13 Futures tournament but lost in his first ever challenger series final in Qarshi against Blaž Kavčič in two tie-breaker sets.
 In the same year he won his first Davis Cup match representing New Zealand.
 He advanced to 328 at year-end.